 Some people want the very best sounding pair of headphones, full stop.
 While everyone perceives sound differently, trained ears definitely have a few favorite go-to brands and pairs of cans they’d recommend.
 For everyone else, there’s Skullcandy—and that’s not necessarily a bad thing.
 The company is probably one of the most well-known audio companies due in no small part to them being available in everything from electronics stores to the local drugstore.
 Today, we’re looking at the Skullcandy Crusher Wireless headphones which are one of its more interesting pairs.
-At less than $100 are they still a good deal or are they just good for “most people”?
+At around $100 are they still a good deal or are they just good for “most people”?

 Who are they for?

 - Commuters: While these don’t have active noise cancelling, they do have plush earpads that do a decent job at blocking outside noise.
+If you don’t want to hear too much of what’s going on around you then these are a good choice.

 - Anyone on a budget, with a little patience: While the price fluctuates, you can definitely find these for around or less than $100 if you practice a little patience.